NeerajaTharani/Naan_Mudhalvan_Task5/README.md

 5.Have read more blogs section also.

+#Installation Guide.

+Once you forked this repo.
+Make sure to run npm install command inside the folder to install all the package.

 #Technologies Used

-Front-end: React.js, Redux (for state management), HTML5, CSS3
+1.Front-end: React.js, Redux (for state management), HTML5, CSS3

-Back-end: Node.js, Express.js
+2.Back-end: Node.js, Express.js

-Database: MongoDB
+3.Database: MongoDB

-Authentication: JSON Web Tokens (JWT)
+4.Authentication: JSON Web Tokens (JWT)